-For fun on two wheels, Trysil bike arena offers 100 kilometres of natural trails and more than 10 kilometres of handmade gravel trails for mountain bikers.
+For fun on two wheels, Trysil bike arena offers over 50 kilometres of purpose built trails, 17,5 km flow trails adjacent to the lift, 2 paved pump tracks, 4 bike parks and 100 km of singletrack trails for mountain bikers.

 Increasingly many restaurants in Trysil take pride in fresh, local food.
 The ski resort itself has more than 30 eateries and restaurants.

 Trysil has achieved the certification Sustainable Destination.
 Although this does not mean that the destination is sustainable, it does mean that it has made a commitment to work systematically to reduce the negative effects of tourism, while strengthening its positive ripple effects.

 Trysil is always in motion.
 Get in-depth travel information on Trysil’s official website.

 The nearest train station is Elverum, located approximately 70 kilometres from Trysil.
 From there, you can take a corresponding bus to Trysil.